-The analysis was carried out using the statistical analysis software, SAS® v-9.1.
-The standard procedure MIXED in SAS® was used to conduct the analysis.
+The analysis was carried out using the statistical analysis software, $SAS^{(0)}$ v-9.1.
+The standard procedure MIXED in $SAS^{(0)}$ was used to conduct the analysis.
 The procedure used two-way repeated measure analysis of variance to test the hypotheses.
-As the task settings were identical except the type of breadcrumbs present, Breadcrumb type was a another factor in the experiment.
-It took either of two values: RBC or EBC based on the breadcrumb type present in the task.
+As the task settings were identical, except for the type of breadcrumbs present, Breadcrumb type was another factor in the experiment.
+It took either of two values: RBC or EBC, based on the breadcrumb type present in the task.
 The analysis used breadcrumb type as the within-subject factor and spatial ability as the between-subject factor and α was set at 0.05.
 The analysis also investigated the interaction effect between spatial ability factor and the other independent factor: breadcrumb type, in order to explain the results in more detail.
-It was assumed that the data values of each dependent measures , taken in the experiment, followed a normal distribution and there was no hidden pattern in the residuals of the values.
-Model diagnostics in SAS® were run to see if there were any underlying patterns in the data points.
+It was assumed that the data values of each dependent measures, taken in the residuals of the values.
+Model diagnostics in SAS(0) were run to see if there were any underlying patterns in the data points.
 The analysis showed no noticeable departure from the assumptions.